ysl2/niicat/Readme.md

 > The original niicat integrates the sixel protocol, but I use kitty terminal, which doesn't support sixel.
 So I created this fork.
 >
 > This fork version only convert nifti file to png, jpg, or any image format you want, and you can use other external image preview cli tools to display the images.
+>
+> The gif below is the offical verion.
+The fork version usage is different (more simple I think).

 ![](niicat/resources/example.gif)